-In a previous post, I highlighted how, after the chaos of Iraq and Libya, the mass media began softening the public up for illegal military intervention in another sovereign state – Syria.
-The chaos unleashed by the West has resulted in one of the greatest refugee crisis in decades, that culminated in the discovery of a small Syrian boy pictured washed-up dead on a beach in Bodrum, Turkey.
+In a previous article, I highlighted how, after the chaos of Iraq and Libya, the mass media began softening the public up for illegal military intervention in another sovereign state – Syria.
+The chaos unleashed by the West resulted in one of the greatest refugee crisis in decades, culminating in the discovery of a small Syrian boy pictured washed-up dead on a beach in Bodrum, Turkey.

 Contemptuously, UK politicians and their media mouthpieces began exploiting the image of the dead child for political propaganda purposes.
 The clear intention of the political-media class was to pin the blame for the refugee crisis on Syrian president Bashar-al Assad.
 This process was, whether intentionally or not, augmented by individuals like the former archbishop of Canterbury, Lord Carey, who argued for:

 “renewed military and diplomatic efforts to crush the twin menaces of Islamic State and al-Qaeda once and for all.”
 “Make no mistake”, Carey exclaimed, “this may mean air strikes and other British military assistance to create secure and safe enclaves in Syria”.

 Rupert Murdoch, who has a direct financial interest in regime change in Syria (see Israel & energy independence below) subsequently oversaw some of the more overt forms of anti-Syrian propaganda as the two graphics above show.

 As significant as the September, 2015 image of the dead boy was to the hawks in Whitehall and Washington, the underlying propaganda campaign against the government of President Bashar al-Assad emerged over four years earlier following Rania Abouzeid’s reporting of the announcement of a “Day of Rage” on March 4 and 5, 2011.